dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-04-softmax vs sigmoid.md

 $$ \sigma1( x_i ) =  {     e^{x_i} \over \sum_{j=1}^k { e^{x_j} } } $$

-Can be literally expressed as take the exponent value and divide it by the sum of all other exponents (~`246` in our case).
+Can be literally expressed as take the exponent value and divide it by the sum of all other exponents (~`34` in the image).
 This will make one important feature of `softmax`, that the sum off all softmax values will add to 1.

 Just by peaking the `max` value after the softmax we get out prediction.
 It is that easy, or the index of the prediction.